lolwierd/fsm-rust/README.md

 # FSM implementation in rust.
-## Basic FSM which checks if the given string contains ab.
+## Basic FSM which checks if the given string contains aa.
 ### Run ```cargo run``` in the current directory.